joshrenema2/dynamic-final/README.md

 NOTE ALL ICONS ARE MADE BY THEIR RESPECTIVE AUTHORS:
 <p/>
-monkik, Good Ware, FreePik, prettycons, Darius Dan, xnimrodx, Smashicons from www.flaticon.com
+monkik, Good Ware, FreePik, prettycons, Darius Dan, xnimrodx, Smashicons, Eucalyp from www.flaticon.com